department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/build-and-test-1.md

 page-prev: checklist
 phase-next: Build and Test
 page-next: activities
 #
+# Editable - Timeframe for this phase
+#
+timeframe: |
+  Different services will spend different amounts of time in the *Build and Test* phase, depending on what the team plans to build as the MVP.
+In general, plan to spend
+  * 6-8 weeks for a new feature
+  * 8-12 weeks for a new service
+  * **Tip**: If your planned MVP will take longer than 12 weeks to build and test, you should reconsider the [scope of your MVP](va-digital-service-handbook/resources/more/mvp-scoping) &mdash; make it smaller!
+#
 # Don't edit items below - they control the page layout
 #